sabikura/aarch64-purecap/README.md

 Library for a simple startup routine for CHERI Aarch64 (ARM Morello architecture) pure capability bare-metal applications.

-## xtask
+## Getting started

-The `xtask` binary wraps the project's build, firmware-packaging, and FVP commands so they share one toolchain and one set of paths.
+See [QUICKSTART.md](./QUICKSTART.md#getting-started) for how to build the Rust fork and the Morello SDK.

+This project uses [`xtask`](https://github.com/matklad/cargo-xtask) for automation.
+The `xtask` command wraps the project's build, firmware-packaging, and FVP commands so they share one toolchain and one set of paths.
 Run from the workspace root:

 ```
 cargo xtask <command> [args]